anBertoli/simple-strings/docs/api.md

 Return all the ss substrings generated from splitting the C string `s` with the delimiter string `del`.
 All the returned substrings are heap allocated and returned as an array (`*ss`) of length `n`.
 The array of strings must be freed after use with the dedicated `ss_list_free` function.
-If the delimiter `del` is empty or it didn't match anywhere in the string `s`, the function returns all the original string (in the form of a ss string).
-Consecutive matches of the delimiter are treated as a single delimiter so no empty strings are returned in this case.
-Also, if the delimiter matches at the end of the string `s` no empty string is returned.
-The value pointed to by the `n` pointer will be the number of strings present in the returned array.
+If the delimiter `del` is empty or it didn't match anywhere in the string `s`, the function returns only the original string.
+Consecutive matches of the delimiter are treated as a single delimiter so no empty strings "in-between" are returned in this case.
+Similarly, if the delimiter matches at the end of the string `s` no empty strings are returned.
+The value pointed to by the `n` pointer will be the number of strings in the returned array.

 Returns an array of strings of length `n` in case of success or NULL in case of allocation failures.